Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: IAE Montpellier

-Summary: This innovative training module, designed for Master's students in Management Science (but with broader applications), aims to master the applications of Generative Artificial Intelligence (GAI) in research and project development.
-Using a variety of formats such as AI-generated PDFs and videos, students will learn to build effective prompts, leverage AI for idea generation, literature searches, writing enhancement, and thematic, predictive, and data analysis.
-The training places particular emphasis on the importance of transparency, ethics, and constructive criticism in the use of AI, preparing students to integrate these tools responsibly and effectively into their future research and projects.
+Abstract: This innovative training module, designed for Master’s students in management sciences (though it can be used more broadly), aims to help students master the applications of Generative Artificial Intelligence (GAI) in research and project development.
+Using a variety of formats such as PDFs and AI-generated videos, students will learn to construct effective prompts, leverage AI for idea generation, literature review, and writing improvement, as well as for thematic, predictive, and data analysis.
+The course places particular emphasis on the importance of transparency, ethics, and constructive criticism in the use of AI, preparing students to integrate these tools responsibly and effectively into their future research and projects.

 Project Leader: Céline AVERSENG